Wix VS Shopify: How To Choose The Best For Your Online Shop

 - Free hosting & SSL certificate

-- Connect and provide checkout on your own domain
+- Connect to your own domain and offer checkout there

 - Inventory & order management

 - Send & manage invoices

 - Abandoned cart recovery tools